 6. Walk in the steps of Keira Knightley

 If history, food and geology aren’t your thing and you’re more of a film buff, then Stokesay Court was the country house used in the film, Atonement.
 It’s open for guided tours once a month.
-On the 3rd September this year there’s a special open afternoon to celebrate 10 years since the film was made there.
 A special thank you to Tim King for letting me use his photo of Stokesay Court.

 7. Visit the place where the modern Olympic Games all start

 If you watched the Olympic Games in London in 2012, you may have wondered why one of the mascots was called Wenlock.
 Much Wenlock in Shropshire is home to the Wenlock Olympian Games., which were started by Dr. William Penny Brookes.
 These games are thought to have inspired the modern Olympic Games that began in 1896.